 Today I went out and collected mulberries and I can’t wait to get started making a variety of treats, freezing and drying them.
+You didn’t just ask what are mulberries?
+Did you?

-What are Mulberries?
+What Are Mulberries?

-When Can You Harvest Mulberries?
+When Can You Harvest?

 You can tell they are ready because flocks of birds will be enjoying the berries.